Hossam7070/ChronoJob/README.md

 - Create recurring jobs with cron-based scheduling
 - Fetch data from external APIs or internal files
 - Execute custom Python scripts for data processing
+- **Script Debugger**: Jupyter-like environment for writing and testing scripts
 - Automatic email delivery of results as CSV attachments
 - Persistent job storage with automatic recovery on restart
 - RESTful API for job management
+- Interactive web UI for job and script management

 ## Requirements